-Do you spend your 9-5 work day imagining what it would be like to be your own boss, set your own hours and get paid to do something you truly love?
-You’re not alone.
-According to a recent study, 53 million Americans are doing some sort of freelance work – whether as a supplement to their full-time employment or as their full-time means of income as a small business owner.
-As technology progresses, there are increasingly more opportunities for entrepreneurs in the freedom economy.
+According to a recent study, 53 million Americans are doing some sort of freelance work, whether as a supplement to their full-time employment or as their full-time means of income as a small business owner.
+As technology progresses, increasingly more opportunities exist for entrepreneurs to embrace the digital nomad lifestyle.

-And while the idea of walking out of your day job to go start your freelance empire sounds like an adventure, you would be wise to consider sticking with that full-time job just a bit longer as you build your business.
-Growing a new business takes time, and money, so keeping those steady paychecks coming while you get your bearings will give you a better shot at success in your freelance career.
-It will take a lot of mental stamina to build your business while holding down a full-time job, but here are 5 ways to get the ball rolling and help you navigate the process.
+While the idea of walking out of your day job to go start your freelance empire sounds like an adventure, you would be wise to consider sticking with that full-time job a bit longer as you build your business.
+Growing a new business takes time and money, so keeping those steady paychecks coming while you get your bearings will give you a better shot at success in your freelance career.
+It will take a lot of mental stamina to build your business while holding down a full-time job, but below are five ways to get the ball rolling and help you navigate the process.

 Let’s Talk Goals

-If you’re just getting started with the seed of an idea, the most important step is establishing exactly what your goals are.
-Think about what you want your business to look like – who you plan to serve, what skills you’ll need to serve them, and what you hope to accomplish financially.
-Write your goals down and incorporate them into a business plan that give you a road map to success.
+If you’re getting started with the seed of an idea, the most important step is establishing exactly what your goals are.
+Think about what you want your business to look like, who you plan to serve, what skills you’ll need to serve them, and what you hope to accomplish financially.
+Write down your goals and incorporate them into a business plan that gives you a road map to success.

 Set a Timeline